 Center for Community Transitions, Inc. (Charlotte): CCT is primarily focused on helping individuals with criminal records and their families navigate paths towards healthy and productive lives.

 Detroit Community Technology Project: A sponsored project of Allied Media Projects, DCTP uses and develops technology rooted in community needs to strengthen human connections to each other and the planet.

 Stop LAPD Spying Coalition: A sponsored project of the Los Angeles Community Action Network, SLSC is dedicated to dismantling government-sanctioned spying and intelligence gathering, in all its forms.

-New America (fiscal sponsor): NA is a think tank committed to renewing American politics, prosperity, and purpose in the Digital Age.
+New America (primary grant recipient) is a think tank committed to renewing American politics, prosperity, and purpose in the Digital Age.

-London School of Economics and Political Science: LSE is a social science university based in the United Kingdom.
+London School of Economics and Political Science is one of the foremost social science universities in the world.

 Our Principles and Values